 The Corporation has purchased, at its expense, a liability insurance policy for the directors and officers of the Company and its subsidiaries.
 This policy covers directors and officers in circumstances including and not limited to where the Corporation is not able to or is prevented from indemnifying them, subject to the terms and conditions outlined in the policy wording.
-The policy has a limit of \$5,000,000 with a \$100,000 deductible if the claim is indemnifiable by The Corporation.
-The Corporation paid a total premium of \$15,225 in the last completed financial year.
+The policy has a limit of \$10,000,000 with a \$100,000 deductible if the claim is indemnifiable by The Corporation.
+The Corporation paid a total premium of \$23,093 for the Directors and Officers Liability Insurance in the last completed financial year.